You can get child care authorized by DTA for

 - a child under age 13, or

 - a child up to age 16 who has a disability and cannot take care of herself.

 - receiving SSI but otherwise eligible for TAFDC, or

-DTA will not authorize child care for a child age 13 or older unless the child is disabled.
+- DTA will not authorize child care for a child age 13 or older unless the child has a disability.
 Sometimes it is not safe to leave a teenager unsupervised after school or during school vacations.
-Consult an advocate if you need out of school time care for a teenager who is not disabled.
-You may be able to get child care or you may have good cause for not meeting TAFDC work rules.
+Contact your local legal services program, Appendix D: Massachusetts Legal Services Offices, if you need out of school time care for a teenager who is not disabled.
+You may have good cause for not meeting TAFDC work rules.

 - You may need help to get child care for a child age 13 or older who has a disability.
 Contact your local legal services program, Appendix D: Massachusetts Legal Services Offices.